Manchin Again at the Center of the Democrats' Agenda Troubles

 The matching color palette was a nice touch when members of the Senate Democrats’ Leadership team came out of a closed-door lunch meeting with all members yesterday: a pink tie on Senate Majority Leader Chuck Schumer, a pink blouse on Democrats’ policy maven Sen. Patty Murray and a pink jacket on messaging chief Sen. Debbie Stabenow.
 Each tried to project a sense of unity among the Democratic caucus.
 But the political reality was anything but rosy and, by this morning, it was pretty washed out.

 Most of the questions tossed at Schumer during his weekly news conference were about the Democratic agenda’s apparent stuck-in-the-mud status.
 A voting-rights bill now seems DOA.
-Instructure and a plan to fix it are crumbling.
+Infrastructure and a plan to fix it are crumbling.
 Even an equal-pay provision collapsed this week.
 Throw in the need to fund existing transportation programs, keep the government’s credit card ticking and ambitions to tackle gun violence and criminal justice, and it’s easy to see why aides at the Capitol are popping migraine meds like candy.

 Three of the seven questions asked of Schumer singled-out Sen. Joe Manchin, the West Virginia Democratic who, at the moment, seems unbowed in his reputation as an unapologetic evangelist for bipartisanship and a roadblock to his party’s plans.
 Over the weekend, he announced that he wouldn’t back a voting-rights package that has cleared the House and instead would prefer a scaled-back version.
 Schumer could do nothing but smile and shift his weight nervously.